Gamzat Tsadasa

-Gamzat Tsadasa (Цӏадаса Хӏамзат, Гамзат Цадаса; 9 August 1877 – 11 June 1951) was a Avar poet from Dagestan.
+Gamzat Tsadasa (Цӏадаса Хӏамзат, Гамзат Цадаса; 9 August 1877 – 11 June 1951) was an Avar poet from Dagestan.
 He is the father of famous Russian writer Rasul Gamzatov.

 Life

 Gamzat Tsadasa was born on 9 August 1877 in the Avar village of Tsada in the north-east Caucasus, in Russian Empire in the family of a poor peasant.
 His surname "Tsadasa" is a pseudonym and comes from the name of the village "Tsada" (translated from Avar - "from Tsada").
 Early became an orphan, his father Yusupil Magoma died when he was 7 years old, his mother soon died.

 Gamzat studied in madrasah.
 For three years he was an imam and a judge in his native village of Tsada.
 Later he relinquished this title.
 For some time he worked on the railroad and at the timber rafting.
 In 1908-1917 he was engaged in agriculture (a grain grower).
 In 1917–1919, Gamzat Tsadasa was a member of the Khunzakh Sharia Court.
-In 1921-1922 he worked as the editor of the Krasnye Gory newspaper, where he published his first poems.

-In 1923-1925 he was chairman of the revolutionary Sharia court.
+In 1921-1922 he worked as the editor of the Krasnye Gory newspaper, where he published his first poems.In 1923-1925 he was chairman of the revolutionary Sharia court.
 In 1925-1932 he worked as a clerk of the Khunzakh regional executive committee.
 In 1932-1933 he worked as the secretary of the editorial office of the regional newspaper "Highlander".
 Since 1925, Gamzat Tsadasa was a permanent deputy of the Khunzakh District Council of Workers' Deputies.
 Member of the Presidium Council of the USSR since 1934.
 Delegate of the I Congress of Soviet Writers with the right of an advisory vote.
 In 1934 he was elected a member of the Central Executive Committee of Dagestan.
 Since 1950, he was elected a deputy of the USSR Supreme Council of the 3rd convocation, and was also elected a deputy of the Supreme Council of the Dagestan ASSR for the second time.